 Ok, so Snoke probably isn’t Darth Plagueis or Emperor Palpatine – who else from the past could fit the bill?
 Well, according to some fans, we’re all looking along the timeline in the wrong direction: the Supreme Leader is actually Kylo Ren, returned from the future!

 The major evidence here seems to be the vaguely similar facial scarring that Ren and Snoke share, which I think we can all agree is flimsy reasoning, at best.
 This also totally overlooks the many physical discrepancies between the pair, including their heights and likenesses.

 So far, we’ve covered off on some of the major Snoke fan theories – all of which seem at least half-way reasonable, if not fully plausible.
-But just to show you how wide fans have been casting their net to find the Supreme Leader’s true identity, I thought I’d take the time to point out that a decent-sized chunk of fandom thinks that Boba Fett (yep, him again) is masquerading as Snoke.
+But just to show you how wide fans have been casting their net to find the Supreme Leader’s true identity, I thought I’d point out that a considerable segment of the fandom thinks that Boba Fett is masquerading as Snoke.

 Of course, this theory has more holes in it than a centipede’s trousers, the most prominent being that Fett doesn’t even have any Force powers.
 Let’s remember that – fast on the draw or not – this is still the same guy who couldn’t sense a temporarily blind smuggler swinging a pike wildly behind him, which proved very costly indeed.
 It also overlooks Fett’s average height and completely different likeness and build (although “space science” could explain these away), and disregards his status as a human clone who would at most be in his late 60s by the time of The Force Awakens, which hardly makes him ancient.

 Sometimes a Snoke is just a Snoke

-Alright then, if I don’t agree with the fan theories that Snoke is Darth Plagueis, Emperor Palpatine, Kylo Ren or Boba Fett, then who do I think he is?
+If I don’t agree with the fan theories that Snoke is Darth Plagueis, Emperor Palpatine, Kylo Ren or Boba Fett, then who do I think he is?
 Well, like I said up front, I’m convinced that Snoke isn’t anyone we’ve met before (and I’m not alone on this, either).

 Setting aside the fact that virtually all the theories floating right now don’t really fit, the most obvious question we have to ask ourselves is: does Snoke even have to be anyone else?
 When I was watching The Force Awakens on opening night, I never once found myself trying to puzzle out his true identity, for the simple reason that it never crossed my mind that he was anyone other than who he said he was.
-Yes, I think there’s a lot more to the character, and I’m positive we’ll find out plenty more about who is and what he wants in the next two films, but that’s all I’m expecting – no big reveal, no “I am you father/mother/brother/neighbour” moment.
+Yes, I think there’s a lot more to the character, and I’m positive we’ll find out plenty more about who is and what he wants in the next two films.
+But honestly, that’s all I’m expecting – no big reveal, no “I am you father/mother/brother/neighbour” moment.

-Maybe I’m being naive, and maybe I’ll be proven wrong, but despite what some fans and commentators think, as far as I’m concerned, not only is Snoke more than likely to be a brand new character, but having this be the case is actually as satisfying – if not more so – as him being unveiled as a returning foe from the past (or future).
+Maybe I’ll be proven wrong, but despite what some fans and commentators think, as far as I’m concerned, not only is Snoke more than likely to be a brand new character, but this would be as satisfying as him being unveiled as a returning foe from the past (or future).
 If anything, it would be refreshing for a series so indebted to its own past to introduce a brand new arch enemy with no ties whatsoever to any previous characters or plotlines.

-After all, we’ve already explored in depth the approach of the Sith towards the Dark Side – isn’t it time we saw this from a different perspective?
-By setting Snoke up as a whole new kind of Dark Side practitioner, with a wholly original mindset, that we get a new insight into this shadowy aspect of the Force?
+After all, we’ve already explored Sith’s approach to the Dark Side – isn’t it time we saw this from a different perspective?
+By setting Snoke up as a whole new kind of Dark Side practitioner with a wholly original mindset, might we finally get a new insight into this shadowy aspect of the Force?
 Personally, I really do hope so.
 This would give the fans something new (especially after The Force Awakens covered so much old ground) and allow Abram’s successors something different and more interesting to sink their teeth into, which we can all agree is a Very Good Thing.